-- 19. At approximately 2.58pm on 28 March 2013, Easter Thursday, Mr and Ms Jones were walking together along Swanston Street, outside 501 Swanston Street, Carlton, on their way to meet their father to watch an AFL match.
-At the same time, a strong gust of wind brought down a brick wall onto the footpath (the wall collapse), where Mr and Ms Jones were walking.
-Witnesses reported that Mr Jones yelled "watch out!" to Ms Jones as the wall started to fall and attempted to shield her. - 20.
-Mr and Ms Jones and Dr Marie-Faith Fiawoo, a French research fellow living in Australia, were all struck by the falling wall and then trapped underneath the rubble of the collapsed wall. - 21.
-A number of witnesses, passers-by and persons in surrounding offices attended the scene of the wall collapse to render assistance, picking up bricks and removing the rubble from where they saw the people trapped. - 22.
-Ms Jones was first to be located under the rubble, followed shortly thereafter by Mr Jones.

-- 23. At approximately 3.02pm, four Ambulance Victoria paramedics arrived at the scene of the wall collapse.
-They commenced assessing Mr and Ms Jones.
-Mr Jones was assessed as not showing any signs of life and having injuries incompatible with life.
-He was declared deceased. - 24.
-Ms Jones, who was severely injured but alive, was treated at the scene before being transported to the Royal Melbourne Hospital. - 25.
+- 20. At approximately 2.58pm on 28 March 2013, Easter Thursday, Dr Fiawoo was walking along Swanston Street, outside 501 Swanston Street, Carlton.
+At the same time, a strong gust of wind brought down a brick wall onto the footpath (the wall collapse) where Dr Fiawoo was walking.
+Three pedestrians, including Dr Fiawoo and siblings Alexander and Bridget Jones (Mr and Ms Jones), were struck by the falling wall and trapped underneath the rubble of the collapsed wall. - 21.
+A number of witnesses, passers-by and persons in surrounding offices attended the scene of the wall collapse to render assistance, picking up bricks and removing the rubble from where they saw the pedestrians to be trapped. - 22.
+Ms Jones was first to be located under the rubble, followed shortly thereafter by Mr Jones. - 23.
+At approximately 3.02pm, four ambulance paramedics arrived at the scene of the wall collapse.
+They commenced to assess Mr and Ms Jones.
+Mr Jones was assessed as not showing any signs of life and having injuries incompatible with life and was declared deceased at the scene of the wall collapse.
+Ms Jones, who was severely injured but alive, was treated at the scene before being transported to the Royal Melbourne Hospital. - 24.
 At about the same time, Dr Fiawoo was located a short distance away.

-At approximately 3.07pm, Dr Fiawoo was assessed as not showing any signs of life and having injuries incompatible with life.
-Dr Fiawoo was also pronounced deceased at the scene of the wall collapse.
+- 25. At approximately 3.07pm, Dr Fiawoo was assessed as not showing any signs of life and having injuries incompatible with life. - 26.
+Dr Fiawoo was pronounced deceased at the scene of the wall collapse.